 7. Dragon Boating Did Not Originate From This Festival

 Historians, sinologists, and anthropologists also believe that the sport began over two and half millennia ago, with the races themselves an important part of Chinese celebrations of the summer solstice.
-In turn, the races being usually held on the fifth day of the fifth lunar month led to their current association with Duan Wu Jie.
+In turn, the races being usually held on the fifth day of the fifth lunar month led to their current association with the Dragon Boat Festival.

-8. The Signature Food of the Dragon Boat Festival Is Zongzi
+8. Zongzi: The Signature Dragon Boat Festival Food

 Every important Chinese festival has associated festive foods.
-For the Dragon Boat Festival, this would be zongzi (粽子).
-These being pyramid-like glutinous rice dumplings with fillings, wrapped with flat leaves before steamed or boiled.
+For the Dragon Boat Festival, this would be zongzi (粽子), i.e., pyramid-like glutinous rice dumplings with fillings, wrapped with flat leaves before steamed or boiled.

 Jump forth to modern times, zongzi are eaten and sold throughout the Chinese-speaking world, and not just during the Dragon Boat Festival.
 Expectedly, there are nowadays significant regional variations too.